Matlawton/coder-academy-t1a2/README.md

 <https://github.com/Matlawton/coder-academy-t1a2>

-## :octocat: Description of my portfolio website, including
+## :octocat: Description

+This is a portfolio project assignment for Coder Academy Term 1.

 ## :trollface: Purpose

-The purpose of this website is to host a work in progress portfolio.
+The purpose of this website is to host a work in progress portfolio that may have an opportunity to communicate and demonstrate my skills and knowledge base.

 ## :poodle: Functionality / features

+1. Simple, well defined navigation.
+1. Easy-to-understand web design and clear user experience.
+1. Junior graphic design visuals and descriptions.
+1. Consistent Navigation bar.

 ## :milky_way: Sitemap